orcagurl17/linked-blog-starter-md/lists/recipes/Pizza + Roasted 🥦.md

-roasted veggies and pizza

-veggies seasoning
-onion and garlic powder, a teensy bit of garlic salt
+seasoning: seasoning salt, garlic powder, cumin, bit of cayenne pepper

 1. set oven to a little past 400 put pizza and veggies in at same time
 2. set timer for 10 min